barbodmazlaghani/LSTMPredictions/Extended/using_only_new_dataset_slope_added_time_interval_1s/new_data/ReadMe.txt

-These data we collected from same source that model trained but we separated them before start, and they are not present in augmentation.
+Data is collected from same source that model trained but we separated them before start, and they are not present in augmentation.